deacademy/airflow-with-aws-eks/README.md

 Step 3: Active your python virtual environment<br/>
 `source ./airflow_with_aws_eks_venv/bin/activate`

 ## Now you need to execute each command at step by step process under your active python virtual environment
+ Make sure you create your own Git account and git repository called airflow-eks-config with type private. <br />

 # Generate new ssh key for authenticating to Git code from terminal
 Step 1: Run the following command and press enter for all questions to skip and keep default values.<br />